 A Few Hazards To Be Aware Of

 The crime rate is relatively low in New York City.
-When crimes occur they usually don't take place in tourist-heavy areas.
+When crimes occur they usually don't take place in tourist-heavy areas around Manhattan.
 For example, most sightseers are unlikely to visit Harlem, the Bronx, or other boroughs where crimes are most likely to occur.

 That being said, there are a few things a tourist in New York City should be wary of.
+A popular question posed is 'is central park safe at night?'
 First off, it's never a good idea to go through Central Park at night.
 While Central Park is an idyllic tourist attraction during the day, it is technically supposed to be closed late at night and in the early hours of the morning.

 The vast majority of cases of crime and violence in the park occur at night.
 It may seem tempting to take a stroll in Central Park after dark, but it's safer to wait for the sun to come up.
 Generally speaking, you want to stay away from areas of the city when they are empty and deserted.